When People Cared.....

 I know some of these, probably most of these, couldn't be done by some readers; but I bet you have some great memories of your childhood days tucked way back in some corner of the library of your mind (hint: look under the cobwebs, they might be there).

-You watch the news and see fraud, murder, hatred, bombs, and people who are supposed to be caring for our country being sent to jail for taking our money.
+You watch the news and see fraud, murder, hatred, bombs, and people who are supposed to be caring for our country are being sent to jail for taking our money.
 I believe that people have begun to feel like they have been used and abused all these years.
-Wages, work ethics, ever growing demands at work, lack of good housing have caused people to fight for themselves.
+Wages, work ethics, ever-growing demands at work, lack of good housing have caused people to fight for themselves.

 That means now people are self-caring.
 No more helping others.
 Help yourself because everyone else does.
 I see it all the time.
 We of the present can't seem to emulate those in the past.
-We can't begin to remember our manners.
+We can't begin to remember our manners (please, thank you, your welcome, have a good day, etc.).
 We can't seem to see the other side of things.
 We can't figure out how to help without asking for something in return.
 We have lost the safe, comfy, and happy life we once enjoyed.
 We are breaking down like the bridge below.
 No maintenance.
 No weather protection.
 No help.

 But I Have Hope

-I know there are lots of people out there who still care about their neighbors and help others out when things are tight and all that.
+I know there are lots of people out there who still care about their neighbors and help others out when things are tight because they cared.
 It just seems these days that such people are few and far between.
 Not because they can't, but because they are afraid to be considered vulnerable.

 So this is a formal call for all of you out there who care about others, who care about morals and justice (okay I don't want to get too far into it), just rise up and tell everyone who you are.
 Offer help to that little old lady.
-Watch the back of your neighbor taking in the groceries.
+Help your neighbor take in the groceries.
 Keep an eye on the kids that are out playing.
-Call the police even if you aren't sure its really an emergency.
+Call the police even if you aren't sure it's really an emergency.
 Help.
 Try to get back to caring about your neighbor without fighting over the little things.

 Just A Quick Note